Here2ServeU/ecommerce-platform-aws/environments/README.md

 #### 5. Post-Destruction Verification

-After completion, verify through the AWS Management Console or AWS CLI that all intended resources have been terminated.
+After you complete it, please verify through the AWS Management Console or AWS CLI that all intended resources have been terminated.

 **Important Considerations**

 - Data Persistence: Resources like S3 buckets might retain data even after deletion.
-Ensure all data is appropriately backed up or removed as necessary.
+Please make sure all data is properly backed up or removed as necessary.
 - State File Management: The Terraform state file (terraform.tfstate) records the infrastructure’s state.
 Post-destruction, this file will reflect the absence of managed resources.
-- Manual Modifications: If any resources were altered or removed manually outside of Terraform, update the state accordingly using commands like terraform state rm to prevent discrepancies.
+- Manual Modifications: If any resources were altered or removed manually outside of Terraform, update the state using commands like ***terraform state rm*** to prevent discrepancies.

 ---
 ## Robust Security Measures for Your E-Commerce Platform